-A list of the books I’ve read over the last decade or so, cunningly arranged in the order I read them.
+A list of the books I’ve read over the last decade or so, cunningly arranged in the order in which I read them.

 Starred titles are those I highly recommend ☆